 Legacy to modern integration

-Connect old systems, third-party platforms, databases, portals, and workflows into modern software surfaces without forcing a reckless rip-and-replace.
+Connect old systems, third-party platforms, databases, portals, and processes into modern software surfaces without forcing a reckless rip-and-replace.

 - API adapters